gomorpheus/morpheus-docs/_build/html/_sources/integration_guides/vmwfusion.rst.txt

 Location:: Description field for adding notes on the cloud, such as location.
 Visibility:: For setting cloud permissions in a multi-tenant environment.
 Not applicable in single tenant environments.
-VMWARE FUSION HOST:: IP or URL of VMware Fusion Host WORKING PATH:: Existing folder {morpheus} will write to on Host USERNAME:: Host Username
+VMWARE FUSION HOST:: IP or URL of VMware Fusion Host WORKING PATH:: Existing folder |morpheus| will write to on Host USERNAME:: Host Username
 PASSWORD:: Host Password
 BRIDGE NAME:: Will auto-populate upon successful authentication with the Fusion Host (E.X.
 'EN0: ETHERNET')